An Introduction to Troutbeck

 Within the whole of Troutbeck ward there are about 260 properties.
 In the most recent survey around the main village itself we counted 105 houses, of which 42 were second-homes or holiday cottages, and 63 were full-time residences, including 15 long-term rental homes.
 And in the Troutbeck valley there are 6 tenant farms – most owned by the National Trust.
 Several of our second-home owners have visited Troutbeck for decades and make an active contribution to our village community.
 But many are landlords renting their holiday homes to weekly visitors.

-Although highly popular with tourists, Troutbeck has no official car parks, tourist shops or cafés; many visitors arrive on foot via its network of footpaths and bridleways.
+Although highly popular with tourists, Troutbeck has no official car parks, and just one village shop and tearoom; many visitors arrive on foot via its network of footpaths and bridleways.
 Visitor attractions in the Troutbeck valley include seven hotels, one Youth Hostel, a National Trust Property at Townend, and a large caravan and holiday chalet park at Limefitt which dominates the riverbank opposite Jesus Church.

 Troutbeck's only visible industries are farming and tourism.
 But behind the scenes, broadband now enables an increasing number of residents to do some or all of their work from home.
 Just three buses a day bypass the village centre during the summer tourist season only.
 However, by car or taxi, Troutbeck is just a few minutes away from supermarkets, shops, doctors, schools, and many high quality tourist and cultural attractions.